gabrielodom/mvMonitoring/CRAN-comments.md

 ## R CMD check results
 There were 0 ERRORs, 0 WARNINGs, and 0 NOTEs.

+Request from Uwe Ligges (2017-10-18 3:54PM Eastern):
+After preliminary checks, we changed the version number to 0.1.0 (something less ridiculous) and included linked papers and authorship information for the package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.